DwarakaVelasiri/Dwaraka-PROJECT_GUTENBERG_GOTHIC_FICTION_TEXT_GENERATION_gpt2/README.md

 From which we picked the contents of 12 books related to Gothic Fiction which has 1051518 Words and 6002980 characters to perform the Text-Generation for the same Genre .

+Can be used to generate the text of the vocabulary and writing style : GOTHIC FICTION.
 ## Model description

 More information needed